 A petition must also meet certain requirements established by the rules and practices of the House.
 The Clerk of Petitions, a non-partisan House of Commons employee, holds the authority to certify that these requirements have been met.

-This guide focuses on what is involved in supporting an electronic petition (“e-petition”) prior to its publication on the e-petitions website.
+This guide focuses on what is involved in supporting an electronic petition (“e-petition”) prior to its publication on the petitions website.
 To learn more about creating and submitting an e-petition, or about signing an e-petition that has been published, see the guides entitled Electronic Petitions – Guide for Creating and Submitting a Petition and Electronic Petitions – Guide for Signatories.
 For paper petitions, see the guide entitled Paper Petitions – Guide for the Public.

 An e-petition consists of a text of no more than 250 words addressed to the House of Commons (sometimes addressed as “the House of Commons in Parliament assembled”), the Government of Canada, a Minister of the Crown, or a Member of the House of Commons.

 A petition must be written in English or French, must be respectful, use temperate language, and may not contain improper or unparliamentary language.
 In particular, it should not contain disrespectful or offensive language with respect to the Crown, Parliament, or the courts.
 It may not include charges made against the character or conduct of Parliament, the courts, or any other duly-constituted authority.
-An e petition must concern a subject that is within the authority of the Parliament of Canada, the House of Commons, or the Government of Canada.
+An e-petition must concern a subject that is within the authority of the Parliament of Canada, the House of Commons, or the Government of Canada.
 It may not concern a purely provincial or municipal matter, or any matter that is sub judice, i.e. a matter that is the subject of legal proceedings or currently before the courts.

 Once a petitioner has submitted a draft e-petition, it can only proceed through the subsequent steps if it obtains the electronic support of five eligible signatories, known as supporters.
+A petitioner may not also act as a supporter for their own e-petition.